cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/index.rst

   MapReduce Programs, Spark Programs, Workflows, and Custom Services
 - :doc:`Configuration: <configuration>` retrieving the CDAP and HBase configurations
 - :doc:`Preferences: <preferences>` setting, retrieving, and deleting Preferences
+- :doc:`Application Templates and Adapters: <adapter>` obtain the available Application Templates and Plugins, and create, delete, and manage the lifecycle of Adapters.
 - :doc:`Stream: <stream>` sending data events to a Stream or to inspect the contents of a Stream
 - :doc:`Dataset: <dataset>` interacting with Datasets, Dataset Modules, and Dataset Types
 - :doc:`Query: <query>` sending ad-hoc queries to CDAP Datasets